 Headsets can be valuable aids for employees who use the phone system frequently in their work.
 However, given the cost of these devices, OIT will only fund the purchase of headsets when they are necessary for the employee to effectively carry out their responsibilities.
 Below is the current policy followed by OIT for headset replacement/procurement.

-Posters used for conference poster presentations, departmental thesis poster sessions, research poster sessions and specific class assignments are eligible for free printing through itech.
+Posters used for conference poster presentations, departmental thesis poster sessions, research poster sessions and specific class assignments are eligible for free printing through ITech.
 These posters are considered to be academic posters.
-Posters created to advertise department or student events are not classified as academic and should be printed at the Copy Center in the
+There’s more information available here as well as a signup sheet to make an appointment to print, or contact the Instructional Technology group

 Glow can be used to organize information, communicate with participants, conduct surveys, administer quizzes , manage projects, etc. There are circumstances where course instructors and Williams organization leaders may want to share this functionality with participants from both the Williams community and the wider community.
 Here are typical examples and suggested approaches: If only a